Getting Around

 Direct flights to Hiroshima

-The Hiroshima International Airport is the gateway to the city, with direct flights to and from Asia, carrying more than 300,000 passengers each year.
-Flights to Hiroshima are available from Taiwan, China, South Korea, Hong Kong and Thailand.
+Hiroshima International Airport is the gateway to the city, with direct flights to and from Asian countries, carrying more than 300,000 passengers each year.
+Flights to Hiroshima are available from Taipei, Shanghai, Beijing, Dalian, Hong Kong, Seoul, Cheongju, Hanoi, and Bangkok (temporarily suspended until further notice).

-Direct flights out of the airport include flights to Taiwan Taoyuan International Airport (Taipei), Hong Kong International Airport (Hong Kong), Incheon International Airport (Seoul), Dalian Airport (Dalian), Beijing Capital International Airport (via Beijing and Dalian), Shanghai Pudong International Airport (Shanghai) and Don Mueang Airport (Bangkok).
+Direct flights out of the airport include flights to Taiwan Taoyuan International Airport (Taipei), Hong Kong International Airport, Incheon International Airport (Seoul), Dalian Airport, Beijing Capital International Airport (via Dalian), Shanghai Pudong International Airport, and Don Mueang Airport (Bangkok).

-Flight time is a minimum of 1 hour and 15 minutes (Hiroshima to Shanghai).
+The flight time is a minimum of 2 hour and 15 minutes (Shanghai or Taipei to Hiroshima).
 All flights arrive within half a day of departure, making it easy to travel to and from Japan, just like a domestic trip.

 From Asia